WPML lets you redirect visitors to their preferred language, offering their native content as default.

 If you’ve enabled browser language redirection and it isn’t working when you test it, check the following:

 - Is your browser’s language set?
-Go to the language setting in your browser and check it.
+Check it in your browser’s language settings.

 - Are you using a new session?
-Remember that WPML will only do this once.
-If you clear all cookies or start an incognito browser (which always has a fresh history), you should have a clean session, simulating a new visitor.
+Remember that WPML will only redirect once.
+You need to clear all cookies or start an incognito browser (which always has a fresh history).
+This starts a clean session and simulates a new visitor.

 - Are you using any other plugins that might be redirecting visitors too?
 Review your active plugins and see which ones might be involved.